risc0/risc0/website/docs/zkvm/developer-guide/optimization.md

 Performance is complex, in the zkVM as on a physical CPU.
 Don’t assume you know what the bottlenecks are.
 Measure and experiment.

-If you make a function 100x faster (or ∞x faster) but it only takes 1% of your execution time, you’ll see a &lt;1% improvement in performance.
+If you make a function 100x faster (or ∞x faster) but it only takes 1% of your execution time, you’ll see less than 1% improvement in performance.
 This is generally referred to as [Amdahl’s Law](https://en.wikipedia.org/wiki/Amdahl%27s_law), and practically it means you shouldn't waste your time optimizing something that's not the taking a significant portion of execution time.

 ### Measuring by printing to console